louisitvn/slate/source/index.html.md

                     aiHandler: '/ai-handler.php', // API handler for ai related tasks });

-                // Initialize BuilderJS and load the last saved state (if any). builder.init(() => {
+                // Initialize Builder and load the last saved state (if any). builder.init(() => {
                     // Load the saved page data for the current theme (if available) loadFromStore(document.getElementById('loadFromStoreButton'));